Nepiten (Nebivolol Hydrochloride)

 Medical Conditions to Discuss

-Tell your doctor if you have: low blood pressure or poor circulation; slow heartbeat (under 60 beats per minute); asthma or breathing difficulties; angina, chest pain or heart problems; diabetes; history of psoriasis; severe blood vessel disorder; thyroid disorders; liver or kidney problems; phaeochromocytoma; or lactose intolerance.
+Tell your doctor if you have: low blood pressure or poor circulation; slow heartbeat (under 60 beats per minute); asthma or breathing difficulties; angina, chest pain or heart problems; diabetes; psoriasis; severe blood vessel disorders; thyroid disorders; liver or kidney problems; phaeochromocytoma; or lactose intolerance.

 Pregnancy and Breastfeeding

-Do not take Nepiten if you are pregnant as it may affect your developing baby.
+Do not take during pregnancy as it may affect your developing baby.
 Do not breastfeed while taking this medicine as the active ingredient passes into breast milk and may affect your baby.
-Talk to your doctor if you are pregnant, planning to become pregnant, or breastfeeding.
+Consult your doctor if you are pregnant, planning to become pregnant, or breastfeeding.

-Children: Do not give Nepiten to children under 18 years as safety and effectiveness have not been established.
+Children: Do not give to children under 18 years as safety and effectiveness have not been established in this age group.

 Drug Interactions

-Some medicines may interfere with Nepiten and affect how it works.
-Tell your doctor about all medicines you take, including over-the-counter medications, vitamins, and supplements.
+Several medications can interfere with Nepiten and affect how it works.
+Always tell your doctor about all medicines you’re taking.

 • Medicines for irregular heartbeat (quinidine, flecainide, disopyramide, lignocaine, mexiletine, amiodarone)

-• Blood pressure medicines (clonidine, guanfacine, moxonidine, methyldopa, amlodipine, felodipine, nifedipine, nicardipine, nimodipine, reserpine, guanethidine)
+• Blood pressure medications (clonidine, guanfacine, moxonidine, methyldopa, amlodipine, felodipine, nifedipine, nicardipine, nimodipine, reserpine, guanethidine)

 • Calcium channel blockers (verapamil, diltiazem)

-• Depression and anxiety medicines (paroxetine, fluoxetine, phenothiazine, thioridazine, sedatives, antipsychotics)
+• Depression and anxiety medications (paroxetine, fluoxetine, phenothiazine, thioridazine, sedatives, antipsychotics)

 • Digoxin for heart failure